 Use arrows for next/previous/index/latest (or use keyboard left/right/up/down arrow keys).
+Use PgUp/PgDn to zoom image in/out.

 Campbell's Hydrogen Star is an unusual object in the constellation of Cygnus.